There are many active parish groups. Some are listed below:

-There is a branch of the Union of Catholic Mothers at both Corpus Christi and Our Lady’s; both groups meet regularly.
+There is a branch of the Union of Catholic Mothers at Corpus Christi with regular meetings.

-Mrs. Mary Tunley is the President at Corpus Christi, and Mrs Bernadette Kent is the President at Our Lady’s, and may be contacted c/o the parish.
+Mrs. Mary Tunley is the President at Corpus Christi, and may be contacted c/o the parish.

 At Corpus Christi:

-The Parish choir meets and rehearses under the direction of Mr. Russell Blanchette, and sings at the Saturday 5 p.m. anticipatory Mass for Sunday most weeks.
+The Parish choir meets and rehearses under the direction of Mr. Russell Blanchette.
 For further information contact Russell.

-Our Folk Choir has got approximately 12 members as singers or instrumentalists, under the direction of Mrs. Christine Cleary, and sing at the 5 p.m.
-Saturday anticipatory Mass for Sunday approximately once each month; for further information, please contact Christine.
+Our Folk Choir has got approximately 12 members as singers or instrumentalists, under the direction of Mrs. Christine Cleary.
+For further information, please contact Christine.

 At Our Lady’s:

-Our Choir is under the direction of Mr Tony Whitehurst.
-The Choir sings at the Sunday Masses on the 2nd,4th and 5th Sunday of the month.
+The traditional Choir is under the direction of Mr. Tony Whitehurst.
+The Choir sings at the Sunday Masses on the 2nd, 4th and 5th Sunday of the month.
 New members are always welcome and should contact Tony.

 Once young children within the parishes have received their first Holy Communion, the parish priest may invite them to become an Altar Server.
 If the invitation is accepted, the individual then goes through some training with the parish priest and/ or an experienced server.
-Currently, there are 3 MCs within the parishes; Joe Sweeney (Corpus Christi), Serjie Cruzada and Ciaran Barker (Our Lady’s).
+Ciaran Barker is the MC at Our Lady's.
 Altar servers play a most significant role in the celebration of the Church’s Liturgy particularly at Sunday Mass, and at significant times in the Church’s year including Christmas, Holy Week and Easter, and also during the parish annual Novena to Our Lady of Perpetual Succour.
 It is important that all Altar servers should try to grow in personal holiness in their private prayer, as well as in the liturgical and Sacramental life of the Church.

 When a server has shown him/her-self to be committed and competent over a period of one or two years, the Parish Priest gives consideration to admitting the server to the Guild of St. Stephen for Altar Servers.